 – NYC Skate Half Marathon

 SCORING AND AWARDS

-This year we are excited to announce that we’re bringing back timing chips!
+Your timing chip is inside the baton you will receive in your packet.
 Every time you pass the Start/Finish Line, the transponder will record your lap time, and ultimately the time of the entire race.
-The timing chip will be attached to your team’s relay baton.
-Please make sure the active skater from your team has the relay baton while skating.
-The timing chip will determine your team’s placement against all other teams.
-This is a great new feature to ensure timing accuracy, speed up the awards ceremony, and you will be able to see your results online shortly after the event.
-PLEASE RETURN THE BATON WITH TIMING CHIPS to the race organizers after you have completed your race.
+Also please make sure your bib is securely attached with pins around your hips.
+This is a great feature to ensure timing accuracy, speed up the awards ceremony, and you will be able to see your results online LIVE during the event with our timing partner Elite Feats!

 Celebrate your Finish!
 Stay with us after the race for the awards ceremony to see yourself or your friends and fellow skaters on the podium.